hank880907/weeding-robot/readme.md

 ## Optional task to perfect the system ##

-- measure the accurate data of the robot (e.g. mass, inertias)
+- measure the accurate data of the robot (e.g. mass, inertias) and update the URDF files.
+Approximated value was used currently.
 - computer vision system